 Please enable JavaScript in your browser to complete this form.

 So I put my Big Girl Pants on and attempted to throw together a gluten free rough puff pastry.
+And trust me, this gluten free flaky pastry puffs like a DREAM.

 It’s an easy gluten free rough puff pastry recipe and I am going to show you, with step-by-step photos and a video – exactly how to make it!